 Development would exacerbate highway safety concerns for both pedestrians and vehicle users.
 There is no school in Dinas Cross and so children would need to walk along the road with no pavement.

+The site provides substantial biodiversity value and supports an abundance of wildlife including

+Consultation Report March 2020 Pembrokeshire Coast National Park Local Development Plan 2 (Replacement Plan)

-The site provides substantial biodiversity value and supports an abundance of wildlife including badgers, barn owls, bats, red kites, buzzards, small birds, butterflies and moths.
-Development would cause a loss of habitat which cannot be mitigated for.
+Community Site Number of Main issues raised Response Council number submissions 10111133UC31013CU veshouse Area and received Alea location badgara barn aw buzzarda amall birds, butterflies and moths.
+Dovelopment would cause a loss of habitat which cannot be mitigated for.

-Community Site Council Area number and location Number of submissions received Main issues raised Response --- -------------------------------- -------------------- ----------

 High density to achieve affordable housing provision would threaten mature natural boundaries.
 Affordable Housing provision should match local need not be packaged where it is possible to find sites.
 Provision on this site is not compatible with Planning Policy Wales section 9.1 or Technical Advice Note 6 paragraphs 4.1.2 and 4.2.1- 4.2.4.
 Affordable housing would need to be constructed to a high design standard to maintain the cultural distinctiveness of the village, this would increase costs for the developer.
 Is there a need for new housing given the amount of long standing housing currently on the market and lack of employment opportunities?
 Who will want market priced housing next to affordable housing?
 The scale of development is disproportionate to the scale of Brynhenllan.
 The site would attract high premium homes leading to an increase in second home ownership.
 This would be detrimental to the cultural distinctiveness of the village.
 Development would devalue the existing housing stock.
 The area has poor broadband coverage.
 Local medical services are inadequate to accommodate extra development.
 The site is located in Brynhenllan not Dinas Cross.
 Sites allocated for development should be chosen to make the best relations with the people who are affected by the building.
 Development directly backs onto back gardens of properties depriving privacy.
 Development would cause the loss of open space.
 The road floods at peak rainfall.

-ResponseThis site is not proposed for allocation or inclusion within the Centre boundary for Dinas Cross within the Deposit Local Development Plan.
+Response This site is not proposed for allocation or inclusion within the Centre boundary for Dinas Cross within the Deposit Local Development Plan.
 The comments made are noted.
 The Site Assessment (see the Candidate Site Register) has been updated in light of comments received and the findings of the Land Implementation Study.
 The existing Green Wedge designation is also included in the review process of the replacement Local Development Plan.
 The Settlement Capacity Study and subsequent Officer site visits have identified landscape capacity on this site for housing development.
 As such the Green Wedge status is not proposed for retention within the Deposit Local Development Plan.

-Dinas Cross 125 - West 1 One of the most suitable Support is

-of Feidr Fawr for development as no noted, however

-back gardens look onto the landowner
+Dinas Cross 125 - West of 1 One of the most suitable Support is Feidr Fawr for development as no back gardens look onto the site noted, however the landowner has informed the Authority that there is no

-the site has informed

-the Authority

-that there is no
+Consultation Report March2020 Pembrokeshire Coast National Park Local Development Plan 2 (Replacement Plan)